 We are very proud of our track record- in 2015 our “Change The World” campaign (with album of the same name) raised $42,500, building 5 wells and providing fresh water for more than 5,000 Africans.
 In 2018, we doubled our previous goal, and raised $85,000, enough to fund 10 new wells and supply 10,000 people with fresh clean water.
 Our corporate sponsors are “who’s who” of Toronto business, including Barrick Gold, National Bank (Chan-Lee Wealth Management), Trisura Guarantee, Travelers Insurance, AIG Insurance, Farmers Mutual re, VIA Rail Canada, and many more organizations as you can see from the Sponsors banner below.
-Further, we are fortunate to have the support of Families and Foundations- also on our Sponsors Banner.
+Further, we are fortunate to have the support of Families and Foundations- also listed below in the Sponsors section.

 About Global Aid Network/Women’s Issues/Charitable Status

-The Global Aid Network (Water for Life Initiative) receives 100% of funds and is a Registered Charity .
+The Global Aid Network (Water for Life Initiative) receives 100% of funds from donations and is a Canadian Government Registered Charity #:89024 0997 RR0001.
 A key focus of this initiative is improving lives of women.